burntfish44/Last-Row-Sim-Gamemaker-Files/README.md

-Most of the core of the program is in obj_ticktimer, obj_playertile, and obj_boss. obj_ticktimer is the main engine that process queued movement/eating/attacking/etc every 0.6s. obj_boss sets up the repeating sequence of lightnings, zebak attacks, and boulders. obj_playertile for the most part handles most of the player info - hp, movement, etc.
+Most of the core of the program is in obj_ticktimer, obj_playertile, and obj_boss. obj_ticktimer is the main engine that process queued movement/eating/attacking/etc every 0.6s. obj_boss sets up the repeating sequence of lightnings, zebak attacks, and boulders. obj_playertile for the most part handles the player info - hp, movement, etc.

 Only a few things are placed in the "Room1" initially - for the most part stuff is generated as needed like projectiles and menu buttons.